Richardstraat/jekyll-now/_posts/2016-11-3-Hello-World.md

 I wanted to spend some time in giving more details around some key areas which I have witnessed being the key of a succesfull relationship.

-##Communication
+Communication

+To build a trustworthy relationship, you first need to understand what you should expect from one another.
+You should also understand what motivates and drives your interlocutor.

-from the beginning, it is very important to understand
+do you expect setting up the right expectation Before to from the beginning, it is very important to understand